CheeGuang/Velocity/README.md

   3. Click on any product card -> Selected product detail page

 - As a first-time visitor to Velocity, I want to make an account and view account details:

   1. Click on profile -> Login Page
-  2. Sign in with Google -> Website redirects you back to home page
+  2. Sign in with Google -> Website redirects back to home page
   3. Click on profile icon -> My Account page

+- As a member of Velocity, I want to browse the products that Velocity have and purchase a new running shoe for my brother as a birthday gift:
+  1. Click on Men -> Product listing page that contains only men shoes
+  2. Click on Filter -> Click on "Men" and "Running"
+  3. Click on any product card -> Selected product detail page
+  4. Select Size -> Add to Cart -> Website redirects back to product listing page
+  5. Click on bag -> Click on Proceed to Payment
+  6. Choose mode of payment (Card)

 ## Features Summary: